Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 When trying to reduce your tax bill by implementing a tax loss harvesting strategy, it's important to consider the HMRC bed and breakfast rules so that you do not impact the tax position.

-HMRC’s “bed and breakfasting rule” prevents individuals purchasing and selling assets in a short period of time in order to manipulate gains and losses.
+HMRC’s Bed and Breakfasting rule prevents individuals purchasing and selling assets in a short period of time in order to manipulate gains and losses.
 Without the rule you would be able to sell assets at a loss, reduce your tax liability and immediately repurchase the same asset.
-The bed and breakfast rule ensures that if you sell an asset and rebuy it within 30 days, the gain or loss is still realised based on the original cost of the asset as the new acquisition cost is deducted in calculating the gain, rather than the S104 pool cost.
+The bed and breakfast rule ensures that if you sell an asset and rebuy it within 30 days, the gain or loss is calculated using the acquisition cost of the repurchased asset, rather than the Section 104 pool cost, to prevent the manipulation of gains and losses.

 Example of Bed and Breakfasting with Bitcoin